 The Harder the conflict, the more glorious the triumph.
 When the going gets tough, the tough gets going.

-I'm currently playing Faith The Unholy Trinity, Dead Space( remake) and Dead Rising (2006).
+I'm currently playing Faith The Unholy Trinity, Dead Space( remake), Crow Country and Steel Rising.

 Watched Luca last night on Disney+ and honestly I didn't enjoy it.
 I don't know if I am getting older or if it's the direction Disney has gone but I just didn't find it interesting at all.
 There didn't seem to be a plot at least that I could see and the characters were boring.
 Maybe I will check out Inside Out 2.